Accelerox/wireguard-namespace/README.md

 ### 1. wg-netns-install

-This script sets up the bridge `br0` and disables the Spanning Tree Protocol (STP).
+This script sets up a bridge named `br0`

 **Usage:**